quintinfsmith/burnsomninet/sitecode/manuals/pagan/overview.md

 # Controls Overview

+## The Opus Config Menu
+Can be dragged out from the left side of the screen.
+From here you can:
+    1. Set the opus's name
+    2. Transpose the Opus
+    3. Set the Opus's Tempo
+    4. Add/Remove New Channels (Instruments) to the Opus
+    5. Save the Opus
+    6. Move to a copy of the current opus
+    7. Delete the Opus
+    8. Export the Opus to a Midi file

+## The Line Control Menu
+Can be opened by tapping any line label on the left side of the screen.
+From here you can:
+    1. Control the line's volume.
+    2. Add a line to the channel (to add a channel see the Opus Config Menu)
+    3. Remove a line from the channel.
+This button will *not* be visible when there is only 1 line in the given channel.

+## The Column Control Menu
+Can be opened by tapping any column label on the top of the screen.
+From here you can:
+    1. Add more beats to the column.
+(Short tap for 1.
+Hold to input a number)
+    2. Remove beats from the column.
+(Short tap for 1.
+Hold to input a number)

+## The Note Control Menu
+Can be opened by tapping on a Cell in the Editor.
+From here you can:
+    1. Split a cell into finite divisions.
+(Hold to input a number)
+    2. Insert an empty cell after the currently selected one.
+(Hold to input a number)
+    3. Remove the selected cell.
+(Hold to remove all cell at the current level)
+    4. Unset a note.
+    5. Set a note's duration (Hold to reset to x1)
+    6. Set a note's octave
+    7. Set a note's offset (This is equivalent to abcdefg etc) Note that the options are in radix-12, so A = 10 and B = 11
+    8. *Change to Relative/Absolute Note Input Mode*.
+This can be toggled from the settings menu. see "Relative Notes" for more information

 ## Split a rest/note
 Tap the position you want to divide.
 Then tap the split (![](/manuals/pagan/svgs/split.svg)) button.